CityOfZion/neo-tools/README.md

     }
   },
   "exchanges": {
-    "path": "/home/user/configs/neotools.config.json"
+    "path": "/home/user/configs/sample.config.json"
   },
   "smtp": {
+    "path": "/home/user/configs/sample.config.json"
+  },
+  "nodes": {
-    "path": "/home/user/configs/neotools.config.json"
+    "path": "/home/fet/nwd/phetter/configs/sample.config.json"
   }
 }
 ```

 ## All-In-One Configuration File Example

 All of the configuration can be in one file or separated into multiple files.
+Check out nodejs/src/config/sample.config.json for an example of a complete configuration file to get you started.
+You would simply set the path key of nodejs.config.json to point to the location of your copy.

 The path item of each config entry points to a json config file that adheres to the following format.

 ```
 {